• Skip to main content

 Sugar and water in a saucepan on wooden background.

-• Bring to medium heat.
-When the sugar is dissolved, add the lime slices.
+• Heat over medium heat.
+When the sugar is dissolved, add the lime slices and bring to a simmer.

 Lime slices in a pot, wooden background.

-• Simmer for 15 minutes, until they look translucent (thicker slices may take longer).
+• Gently simmer for 15 minutes, until they look translucent (thicker slices may take longer).

 Candied limes in a pot with a wooden spoon, wooden background.